oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 ## Update the Vue client to use Auth0

 Auth0 has [helpful docs](https://auth0.com/docs/quickstart/spa/vuejs/01-login) for integrating with Vue.
 The first step is to create an OpenID Connect (OIDC) application on the Auth0 servers using their CLI.
-Open a Bash shell from the `client` project directory.
+Open a terminal and navigate to the `client` project directory.

 ```bash
 auth0 apps create